rudi-c/rudi-c.github.io/about/index.md

 Steve Jobs - Walter Isaacson

+Creativity, Inc - Ed Catmull

+Freakonomics - Stephen J. Dubner, Steven Levitt

+The Tipping Point - Malcolm Gladwell

 Books that I want to read
 -------------------------

-Creativity, Inc

-Freakonomics

 The Art of War

-The Tipping Point

 The Design of Everyday Things